nikolapopovic/slate/source/includes/_search.md

 * [Customer](#customers)
 * [Rules](#rules)

+**JSON:** Appending `.json` to the end of this GET request will return JSON data of the objects available on that route.

 ## Search for swap
 Presents a list for the intention of swapping the current subscription with a new product.
 Routes to [subscription_new](#create-subscription) will have a new variable available to them, `swap_subscription_id`.